Chart Color Schemes

 Health

-Approximately 55% of Narellan Vale's total population (~3,968 people) have private health cover, compared to 56.7% across Greater Sydney.
-The most common medical conditions in the area are asthma and mental health issues, affecting 8.8 and 8.4% of residents respectively.
-68.6% of residents declare themselves completely clear of medical ailments, compared to 71.6% across Greater Sydney.
-As of 2021, 12.8% of Narellan Vale's residents are aged 65 and over (930 people).
-Health outcomes among seniors present some challenges requiring more attention than the broader population.
+Approximately 55% of the total population (~3969 people) have private health cover, compared to 59.9% in Greater Sydney.
+The most common medical conditions are asthma and mental health issues, affecting 8.8 and 8.4% of residents respectively.
+68.6% of residents declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+Working-age residents show above average prevalence of chronic health conditions.
+The area has 13.3% of residents aged 65 and over (967 people), which is lower than the 15.4% in Greater Sydney.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health